-We have obviously gone over the fact that there are a bunch of reasons why a sale may be contingent, but as you will know by know there could theoretically be an endless number of reasons why this may be the situation, and it really is something that depends on what the seller and the buyer have negotiated, as well as what is common in the area that you live in.
+We have gone over the fact that there are many reasons why a sale may be contingent.
+As you will know by now, there could theoretically be an endless number of reasons why this may be the situation.
+It depends on what the seller and the buyer have negotiated.
+What is common in the area you live in?

-There are various market conditions where different types of contingencies may either be more or less common.
+There are various market conditions where contingencies may be more or less common.

-While you are here, we also want you to read this article that we wrote that has been gaining popularity on whether it is cheaper to buy or build a home, where we go through some of the most common questions you should be asking yourself throughout this entire process.
+While you are here, we also want you to read this article that we wrote that has been gaining popularity on whether it is cheaper to buy or build a home.
+We go through some of the most common questions you should be asking yourself throughout this entire process.

-If you’re a seller and you get multiple offers, you have the big advantage that you can choose the offer that you think is best.
-Some of the most common contingencies are the ones that we will be going through below.
+If you’re a seller and you get multiple offers, you have a big advantage in choosing the offer you think is best.
+Some of the most common contingencies are the ones we will be going through below.

-The one that is perhaps the most common is the financial contingency, which involves that the home buyer is actually ensuring that they are able to get the home loan to have the process go through, although it is also done in a manner which gives the seller some protection, ensuring that they can actually get out of a deal when a buyer is incapable of securing the financing for the deal.
+The one that is perhaps the most common is the financing contingency.
+It involves the home buyer is ensuring that they can get the home loan to have the process go through.
+It is also done to give the seller some protection.
+It ensures that they can get out of a deal when a buyer is incapable of securing the financing for the deal.

-An appraisal contingency is another one that really isn’t all that uncommon, where a buyer will make an offer on a house, while still being sure that they aren’t overbidding on the house, and having the offer being contingent on a 3rd party’s valuation of the home.
-When the appraisal comes in at a lower value, the buyer will be left with certain options, but usually being able to either drop the offer or lowering the price.
+An appraisal contingency is another one that isn’t all that uncommon.
+A buyer will make an offer on the house while ensuring they aren’t overbidding on the house.
+They have the offer being contingent on a 3rd party’s valuation of the home.
+When the appraisal comes in at a lower value, the buyer will be left with certain options but can drop the offer or lower the price.

-Active – First Right: This comes down to being able to get out of the deal on behalf of the seller when there is an offer that comes in that is suspected of not being at the level that the seller wants it at.
-When the buyer cannot match other incoming offers, the seller may be able to withdraw as a consequence of this.
+This comes down to getting out of the deal on behalf of the seller.
+It’s when an offer is suspected of not being at the level the seller wants it.
+When the buyer cannot match other incoming offers, the seller may withdraw.

-Active – kick out: A buyer may be in a position of having to sell the home that they are currently living in before they are willing to buy another one, and this one will give the seller the permission to get out of the deal if it is taking the buyer too much time to get their other house matters in order.’
+A buyer may be in a position of having to sell the home that they are currently living in before they are willing to buy another one.
+This one will permit the seller to get out of the deal if it takes too much time to get their other house matters in order.’

 Common pending types

-The same way that there are different types of contingencies, you can also usually get a good idea of what the holdup is in the deal, and whether or not you could realistically have a chance at coming in and getting the house instead of the people that put in the existing offer on it.
+In the same way that there are different contingencies, you can also usually get a good idea of the holdup in the deal.
+Know whether or not you could realistically have a chance at coming in and getting the house instead of the people that put in the existing offer.

 Pending – More than 4 months

-While both home buyers and home sellers may be in a situation of wanting to get the deal done, there are instances where everything takes longer than expected.
-Perhaps negotiations started going the wrong direction or there are repairs that haven’t been achieved the way they should have, why it has now taken more than 4 months.
+Both home buyers and home sellers may be in a situation of wanting to get the deal done.
+There are instances where everything takes longer than expected.
+Perhaps negotiations started going in the wrong direction.
+Maybe some repairs haven’t been achieved the way they should have, why it has now taken more than 4 months.

 Pending – short sale

-With this status, the offer will already have been accepted, but it is likely that there are lenders or banks that are now in the process of dotting their I’s.
+With this status, the offer will already have been accepted.
+There are likely lenders or banks that are now in the process of dotting their I’s.

 Pending – Taking Backups

-This will in fact indicate that the seller is taking backup offers because something ended up causing a great deal of issues with the first offer.
+This will indicate that the seller is taking backup offers because something ended up causing many issues with the first offer.